 I work full-time in brand marketing and business development for a major Canadian brand.
 Unfortunately, I can’t share the exact company name but it’s an exciting industry that impacts millions of Canadians (and others around the world).

 My team’s focus includes everything from traditional and digital media buys, working alongside agencies to develop full-scale campaigns, planning large-scale consumer-facing events and the creation of physical and digital products.
 The challenges, pace, and people around the office keep things entertaining and no two days are the same.
 However, that also comes with the stresses and bureaucracy that any large company brings.

 In the end, I’m working in the exact industry I set out to as a teenager.
 So in the grand scheme of life and the world, even on those tough days, I’d say I have it pretty well.

 How did you get started with the marketing and consulting side hustle and what was your motivation?

 The biggest motivator for starting to earn extra money outside my career income was spawned after I shifted my entire mindset around my personal finances and the role money played in my life.
-After listening feverishly to personal finance podcasts, reading a collection of personal finance blogs and getting my hands on some of the recommended books on money, I knew I had to earn more outside my career.
+After listening feverishly to personal finance podcasts, reading a collection of blogs, and getting my hands on some of the recommended books on money, I knew I had to earn more outside my career.